IanThorp/pokemon-gem/README.md

 # Pokemon::Gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pokemon/gem`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the pokemon gem!
+This gem will allow you to simply type in a pokemon's name and return all the damage modifiers to various types.
+Big thanks to [PokeAPI](https://www.pokeapi.co) for all the data.

 ## Installation